Cheapest New York General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-The Hartford ranks cheapest for the widest range of New York businesses, coming out lowest-cost across 31% of all business types in our analysis.
-It most often delivers the best rates for professional services and healthcare operations, including tech/IT firms, financial advisors, educational services, and medical practices.
-For most small businesses in New York, The Hartford averages $149 per month, 15% below the state average and $31 less monthly than typical rates.
-Savings run especially strong for optometry practices, flight instructors, and hair salons, where The Hartford's rates come in 35% to 50% below average costs.
+The Hartford ranks cheapest for the widest range of New York businesses.
+It comes out as the lowest-cost across 31% of all business types in our analysis.
+The Hartford most often offers the best rates for professional services and health care operations, including tech/IT firms, financial advisors, educational services and medical practices.
+Most small businesses in New York pay $149 per month with The Hartford, 15% below the state average.
+For optometry practices, flight instructors and hair salons, rates run 35% to 50% below average.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Agriculture & Natural Resources, Arts, Media & Entertainment, Beauty, Body & Wellness Services, Education, Financial Services, Healthcare & Medical, Retail & Product Rental, Tech/IT
+• General industries: Agriculture and Natural Resources, Arts, Media and Entertainment, Beauty, Body and Wellness Services, Education, Financial Services, Health Care and Medical, Retail and Product Rental, Tech/IT

-Not a Fit?
-Jump To: NEXT or biBerk
+Not a fit?
+Jump to: ERGO NEXT or biBerk

 ERGO NEXT